 It is a fact that every business has varying strengths, weaknesses and requirements.
 But whatever size and shape your business may be, we want to demonstrate the benefits of employing a student or graduate into your workplace.

 Larger enterprises may have more to offer students and graduates in terms of formal graduate schemes.
 However, many SME’s are recognising the power of hiring university leavers, keeping money in the local economy while introducing a fresh perspective to their business.
-Funded by taxpayer money, the public sector has long been recognised as a great area to work in with less of a drive and focus on making revenue and profit.
-Nevertheless, it can be challenging for students to identify pathways leading to roles within the public sector, and it can be equally as hard for employers to find graduates with the right practical skills.
+Funded by the taxpayer, the public sector has long been recognised as a great area to work, as there is less of a focus on making revenue and profit.
+Nevertheless, it can be challenging for students to identify the pathways that lead to the public sector.
+And it can be equally as hard for employers to find graduates with the right practical skills.

 There are multiple routes a graduate can follow to employment.
 Options available include apprenticeships, internships, work-placements, work-experience and traditional jobs.
 This means it can be an arduous process for employers like you to know how to find and entice the best graduates in the country.
 Therefore, it is our aim to offer advice on how to find the most suitable candidates and encourage you to see the benefits students and graduates can bring to your business.